 Ozark Greenways Land Trust

 Ozark Greenways is also a land trust that works with both public and private landowners to conserve the special qualities of their land – for example: farmland, scenic beauty, water quality, wildlife habitat, or to allow for recreation (trail).
 We are members of the Land Trust Alliance.
 We have accepted donations of land and hold various easements with conservation and/or recreation goals.
-We currently have over 1,000 acres in our land trust.
+We currently hold over 600 acres in our land trust.

 Land and Easement Donations